 For twenty-odd years, I've used my own personal heuristic to gauge whether a B2B software business was any good or not.
 We used to judge software by its elegance.
 We may come to judge it by its absence.

 My philosophy is very simple.
-If a software company is proud of its product, and if it's any good, then it prominently displays it as a hero image on its website's front page.
-Conversely, less product-led software companies that adorn their homepages with stock photography are usually concealing vast amounts of UI complexity or an ugly product.
+If a software company is proud of its product, and if it's any good, then it prominently displays it as a hero image on its website's front page, and glamorous product screencaps are peppered throughout the rest of the content.
+Conversely, less product-led software companies that adorn their homepages with stock photography of executives looking pensively into the distance, or who offer "request a demo" buttons, are usually concealing vast amounts of UI complexity, an ugly or badly outdated design, or a product that needs so much costly professional services effort to function at all, that there is in fact nothing meaningful to actually show.

 5. Per-seat pricing and price list innovation